dragoscirjan/coding-standards/docs/coding-style.md

      */
     public function bar()
     {
-        // all contents of function
+        // all contents of function must be
-        // must be indented four spaces
+        // indented one additional level
     }
 }
 ```